 the authorities in states like California.

-And he lays the blame of the worldwide pandemic on China, because the dictatorial regime reacted too slowly
+Of course, he lays the blame of the worldwide pandemic on China.
+He says the dictatorial regime reacted too slowly

 upon the outbreak of it in Wuhan.